PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 > <font color=red>pageSize:must be greater than or equal to 1</font>
 > <font color=red>pageSize:must be less than or equal to 1000</font>

-### Get terminalApk
+### Get push apk history by id

-Get terminal apk by terminalApk id.
+Get terminal push apk history by id.

 **API**